maoberlehner/markus-oberlehner-net/content/blog/implementing-a-simple-middleware-with-vue-router.md

 ### Logging Middleware

 The log Middleware is for demonstration purposes only.
-The only thing we're doing here, is, to log the name of the current route to the console.
+The only thing we're doing here is, logging the name of the current route to the console.

 ```js
 // src/middleware/log.js